By Tim Griggs

-Co-published on May 21, 2018 by the Institute for Nonprofit News and the Shorenstein Center on Media, Politics and Public Policy.
-Written by Tim Griggs.
+Co-published by the Institute for Nonprofit News and the Shorenstein Center on Media, Politics and Public Policy.
 Produced with the generous support of The Knight Foundation.
 The full report is available for download.

 To editors and executive directors of nonprofit news organizations, Anne Galloway’s story will sound familiar: An experienced local newspaper editor, set adrift in a round of layoffs, starts her own nonprofit digital news enterprise, learns business skills on the job, produces community-changing journalism, and works herself to exhaustion in the process.